amouro/drupalden_iwakuni_2023/section-2.md

 <!--
 Beyond migration, there were keys that made the project success.

-First, lots of communicattion.
+1. Effective communication:
-We have to keep the team and the supervisor aware of our progress.
+We made sure to keep the team and supervisor informed of our progress.
-OIST is a large organization with many decision chain.
-When necessary, we meet the stackholder directly, and find someone who can support and communicate to the right channel.
+OIST is a large organization with many decision-making channels, so when necessary, we met with stakeholders directly, and found someone who could support and communicate through the right channels.

+2. Using tools effectively:
-Second, use tool well to manage the project tasks and assist the communications.
+We used tools effectively to manage project tasks and assist with communication.
-There is no best tool, but only the right tool that all team members are willing to participate.
+There is no best tool, but we found the right tools that all team members were willing to use.

-Lastly, keep testing and make it automatic to reduce the repeating task and risks.
+3. Testing and automation:
+To reduce repetitive tasks and risks, we rely on testing and automating processes as much as possible.

+All these factors worked together to make the project a success.

 <b>Next slide >>>>></b>
 -->